ryoqun/rubinius/web/_posts/2013-03-07-profiling-jitted-code-with-oprofile.markdown

 Not satified yet?
 Even annotated profile is supported!
 That means you can even know how much it spends on each line of Ruby code or on each CPU instructions.

+Before:

+After:

 For this, we're using OProfile, a profiling software.

 ### What's OProfile?

 It's a very useful profiling tool available on Linux.
 It's a sampling-based one.
-That means there is absolutely no change to running Rubinius and your Ruby code to profile.
-Just run it nor/afzumally you do.
-Also, profiling overhead is minimal.
+That means there is absolutely no change to Rubinius and your Ruby code to profile.
+Just run it as you normally do.
+Also, the overhead of profile is minimal.

 This is constrasted to measuing-based profiling.
-Ruby's built-in profile belongs to it.
+Ruby's built-in profiler belongs to it.
+And you should be the way-too-much overhead. ;)

-### Setup

-Sadly, you have manually to build LLVM and OProfile even on dacent Linux distribution like Ubuntu because there is several bugs.
+OProfile works as a Linux kernel module.
+So, it's only supported for Linux.
+Basically, it can report how many individual profiled items are sampled compared to the overall total samples.
+It doesn't measure elapsed time.
+It's much like more detailed top command's indivisual processes' CPU usage.
+The actual profiled items can be any of C libraries, C functions, C source code lines, or machine instructions.

+So, OProfile can't usually profile Ruby code because it works on machine instruction level.
+But it can JIT-ted code because Rubinius compiles Ruby code very down into the machine instructions by definition.

+Sadly, Ubuntu's OProfile and LLVM has bugs relating to this feature.
+Apparently, there is no one using this.
 In a say, we are really on the cutting edge. ;)

+Anyway, we must overcome it.
+But how?
+You have options. :)

+### Setup (the super simple way; Ubuntu 12.10 only)

+I prepared a PPA (https://launchpad.net/~ryoqun/+archive/ppa) just for this.
+Add it to your system.
+To be specific, run this:

+$ sudo add-apt-repository ppa:ryoqun/ppa
+$ sudo apt-get update
+$ sudo apt-get install oprofile llvm-3.1

+By default, Rubinius doesn't use system-provided LLVM, so re-configure Rubinius and re-build:

+$ ./configure --llvm-config llvm-3.1
+$ rake

+Done!

+### Setup (the super hard way)

+If you really want to build LLVM and OProfile manually, do this:

 Build and Install OProfile